bstrie/rust-rustic/README.md

 The file you want to be executing is in the `build` directory in the Git repository (the `.rc` and `.rs` files are just there to appease Cargo).
 If you install it via Cargo (`cargo install rustic`), Rustic will be in `~/.cargo/bin`.

 Rustic requires Python 3 to run.
-Yes, Rust only requires Python 2.6, but Python's `subprocess` library API changed substantially between 2.6 and 2.7, and as long as we're introducing version incompatibilites we may as well go for the gusto.
+Yes, Rust itself only requires Python 2.6, but Python's subprocess library changed substantially between 2.6 and 2.7, and as long as we're introducing version incompatibilites we may as well go for the gusto.

 (Why not implement it in Rust, you ask?
 Because as a tool for learning the language, it's not very useful for a REPL to have constant breakage due to the rapidity of language development and inevitable syntax changes.
-(Also, I needed a REPL before I could even begin learning Rust.))
+(Also, I needed a REPL before I could even begin to learn Rust.))

-Also, naturally, requires a functioning version of `rustc`.
+Also, naturally, Rustic requires a functioning version of `rustc`.

 ## Usage